molnarlin/learn-hungarian-for-kids-game/README.md

 ### 9.2. via GitHub Pages
 1. I connected Visual Studio Code with my GitHub account.
 2. I committed and pushed all of my new code regularly to GitHub.
-3. Inside this repository I went to Settings > Pages, and I deployed from the main branch.
+3. Inside this repository I went to Settings > Pages and it was deployed from the main branch.
 4. When my site was live, I could visit it from here.
 ## 10. Credits
-* I have to say a big thank you to Runshaw College and Code Institute for guiding me and helping me with this project.
+* I must say a big thank you to Runshaw College and Code Institute for guiding me and helping me with this project.
 * For inspiration I used [JavaScript Academy](https://www.youtube.com/watch?v=xWdkt6KSirw), and [MemoryGameJS on GitHub](https://github.com/IamPrime/MemoryGameJs).